Podcast Strategy Basics: Choosing Your B2B Podcast Publishing Frequency

 B2B listeners want targeted content

-If you need to show ROI from your podcast, then you need to slow down, rethink your strategy and understand that people in B2B are looking for targeted content.
-There are certain cases in B2B where you will be building up a show and a community, but the majority of the B2B audience are looking for specific content that will be valuable to them in terms of thought leadership, sales enablement or customer education.
-It has to address a purpose, a question they need answered or a new trend they need to learn about.
+If you need to show ROI from your podcast, you need to slow down, rethink your strategy, and understand that people working for B2B e-commerce platforms and other B2B business niches are looking for targeted content.
+There are certain cases in B2B where you will be building a show and a community, but the majority of the B2B audience, especially those on e-commerce platforms, are looking for specific content that will be valuable to them in terms of thought leadership, sales enablement, or customer education.
+It has to address a purpose, a question they need answered, or a new trend they need to learn about.

 Have an objective for each episode